pouya-codes/singularity_auto_annotate/README.md

   --label LABEL         Only search for this label in output probability of the modeluseful when you set the --classification_threshold threshold and you wantconsider only one of the labels such as tumor
                          (default: None)

-  --slide_pattern SLIDE_PATTERN
-                        '/' separated words describing the directory structure of the slide paths.
-Normally slides paths look like /path/to/slide/rootdir/subtype/slide.svs and if slide paths are /path/to/slide/rootdir/slide.svs then simply pass ''.
-                         (default: subtype)

   --patch_size PATCH_SIZE
                         Patch size in pixels to extract from slide to use in evaluation.
                          (default: 1024)